dojo/widget-core/README.md

 }
 ```

-Using the `ListItem` we can simplify the `List` slightly and also add the on click functionality that we required:
+Using the `ListItem` we can simplify the `List` slightly and also add the `onclick` functionality that we required:

 ```ts
 interface ListProperties extends WidgetProperties {